-Internal audit is responsible for conducting its work in accordance with the Code of Ethics and Standards for the Professional Practice of Internal Auditing as set by the Institute of Internal Auditors.
-Internal Audit also complies with the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom.
+Internal audit is responsible for conducting its work in accordance with the Code of Ethics and Standards for the Professional Practice of Internal Auditing as set by the Institute of Internal Auditors and further guided by interpretation provided by the Public Sector Internal Audit Standards (PSIAS).

-SSDC Audit Committee 23/02/2012
+SSDC Audit Committee 27/2/2014

 Internal audit is not responsible for any of the activities which it audits.
-Members of SWAP will not assume responsibility for the design, installation, operation or control of any procedures.
-Members of SWAP who have transferred in to the department from other areas of South Somerset District Council will not be asked to review any aspects of their previous department's work until one year has passed since they left that area.
+SWAP staff will not assume responsibility for the design, installation, operation or control of any procedures.
+SWAP staff who have previously worked for South Somerset District Council will not be asked to review any aspects of their previous department's work until one year has passed since they left that area.

-Relationship with the External Auditors/Other Regulatory Bodies
+5. Relationship with the External Auditors/Other Regulatory Bodies